 - 1.1 In July 2014, arc4 were commissioned by Herefordshire Council to undertake a Gypsy and Traveller Accommodation Assessment to identify the housing needs of Gypsies and Travellers and Travelling Showpeople from across Herefordshire.
-The objective of the Gypsy Traveller Accommodation Assessment is to inform the emerging Local Plan policies and allocations. - 1.2 The research provides information about the current and future accommodation needs and demands of Gypsies and Travellers and Travelling Showpeople; as well as providing information about their additional support needs. - 1.3 The study adopts the definition of 'Gypsies and Travellers' set out within the Government's 'Planning policy for traveller sites' (March 2012) within which the following definition of Gypsies and Travellers is adopted: - 'Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of Travelling Showpeople or circus people travelling together as such.' - 1.4 Similarly, the following definition from the Guidance in respect of Showpeople is used: - 'Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
-This includes such persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily or permanently, but excludes Gypsies and Travellers as defined above.' - 1.5 The following definition also applies: - '[A] "pitch" means a pitch on a "gypsy and traveller" site and "pitch" means a pitch on a "Travelling Showpeople" site (often called a "yard").
-This terminology differentiates between residential pitches for "gypsies and travellers" and mixed-use pitches for "Travelling Showpeople", which may/will need to incorporate space or to be split to allow for the storage of equipment.
-1 - 1.6 For the purposes of this study, Gypsies and Travellers live on pitches on sites, whilst Travelling Showpeople live on pitches on yards. - 1.7 The overall purpose of the study is to assess overall accommodation need and distribution, undertaken in a manner which conforms to national policy.
-The objectives of the Gypsy and Traveller Accommodation Assessment are: - To establish trends and characteristics of the sub regional Traveller population, households and their accommodation, including an assessment of drivers of need and demand: - To establish provision, supply and characteristics of Traveller accommodation;
+The objective of the Gypsy Traveller Accommodation Assessment is to inform the emerging Local Plan policies and allocations. - 1.2 The research provides information about the current and future accommodation needs and demands of Gypsies and Travellers and Travelling Showpeople; as well as providing information about their additional support needs. - 1.3 The study adopts the definition of 'Gypsies and Travellers' set out within the Government's 'Planning policy for traveller sites' (March 2012) within which the following definition of Gypsies and Travellers is adopted:

+'Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of Travelling Showpeople or circus people travelling together as such.'

+1.4 Similarly, the following definition from the Guidance in respect of Showpeople is used:

+'Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
+This includes such persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily or permanently, but excludes Gypsies and Travellers as defined above.'

+1.5 The following definition also applies:

+'[A] "pitch" means a pitch on a "gypsy and traveller" site and "pitch" means a pitch on a "Travelling Showpeople" site (often called a "yard").
+This terminology differentiates between residential pitches for "gypsies and travellers" and mixed-use pitches for "Travelling Showpeople", which may/will need to incorporate space or to be split to allow for the storage of equipment.1

+1.6 The 2015 Planning Policy for Traveller Sites 2015 retains the original definition of gypsies and travellers from the 2012 planning policy, it however adds the following clarification for determining whether someone is a gypsy or traveller2:

+" In determining whether persons are "gypsies and travellers" for the purposes of this planning policy, consideration should also be given to the following issues amongst other relevant matters:

+- a) whether they previously led a nomadic habit of life; - b) the reasons for ceasing their nomadic habit of life; and